-Today’s guide explains everything you need to know about the financial dashboard template – or P&L report, as it’s also known.
-We’ll show you what it is, why it’s important to deliver an overview of the company’s liquidity.
+Today’s guide explains everything you need to know about the financial dashboard template – or P&L report, as it’s known.
+First, we’ll show you what it is and why delivering an overview of its liquidity is important.

 - Income